abustamam/Neighborhood-Map/README.md

 ## How to use

+### Cloning and deploying

+First, run `npm install` in order to install any necessary dependencies.
+(You will need node.js)

-In order to deploy, you can run `gulp deploy` which will automatically minify and
+In order to deploy, you can run `gulp deploy` which will automatically minify and deploy to the gh-pages branch of your repository.

 Open up `index.html` in Chrome (Firefox is not compatible due to usage of webp).

+### "Just Running" the app

+Click [here](http://abustamam.github.io/Neighborhood-Map) in order to open the app.
+Remember to use Chrome.

 If Groupon is in your area, the app should automatically detect your location.
 If not, simply type in a major metropolitan area (e.g. San Francisco) in the search box at the top.